Kara4Sea/stock-analysis/README.md

     Dim tickerStartingPrices(12) As Single

-    Dim tickerEndingPrices(12) As Single`
+    Dim tickerEndingPrices(12) As Single

- We then established a loop to run through all of the arrays in the original ticker variable. and used If Then to iterate throug the tickerIndex to pull for each assinged number in the array starting with 0 for AY.
+ We then established a loop to run through all of the arrays in the original ticker variable. and used conditions to iterate throug the tickerIndex to pull for each assinged number in the array starting with 0 for AY.

- ` For i = 0 To 11
+   For i = 0 To 11

    tickerVolumes(i) = 0

    Next i

    For i = 2 To RowCount

-        tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value`
+   tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

  Then to determine tickerStartingPrices, we checked if the current row was the first row of the selected tickerIndex.

- ` If Cells(i - 1, 1).Value <> Cells(i, 1).Value Then
+   If Cells(i - 1, 1).Value <> Cells(i, 1).Value Then

    tickerStartingPrices(tickerIndex) = Cells(i, 6).Value

-         End If`
+   End If

  Similarly to determine tickerEndingPrices, we checked if the current row was the last row with the selected ticker.

- `If Cells(i + 1, 1).Value <> Cells(i, 1).Value Then
+        If Cells(i + 1, 1).Value <> Cells(i, 1).Value Then

-         tickerEndingPrices(tickerIndex) = Cells(i, 6).Value`
+         tickerEndingPrices(tickerIndex) = Cells(i, 6).Value

-We also increased the tickerIndex to allow it to run through all in the array, before ending the If.
+We also increased the tickerIndex to allow it to run through all in the array, before ending If.

-            `tickerIndex = tickerIndex + 1
+         tickerIndex = tickerIndex + 1

-         End If`
+         End If

 By reducing the number of loops information for 2017 improved from 0.8554688 seconds with the original script to 0.1640625 seconds with the refactored script.
-For 2018, we improved from with the original script to 0.125 seconds for the refactored script.
+For 2018, we improved from 0.890625 with the original script to 0.125 seconds for the refactored script.

 * Refactored: